 Benefits of EmSculpt Neo

-- Strengthens Your Core: All those HIFEM-motivated muscle contractions are great news for your core strength.
+- Strengthens your core: All those HIFEM-motivated muscle contractions are great news for your core strength.
 Aside from the aesthetic payoff and better ability to keep up with a HIIT workout, Ramirez calls out that a stronger core packs additional health benefits.
 “Strengthening your core helps your posture and allows you to put less pressure on your back and hips,” she says.
-Echoing that sentiment, Dr. Katz notes that the improved core strength also led to lessen the lower back pain some of his patients faced before the treatment.
+Echoing that sentiment, Katz notes that the improved core strength also led to lessening the lower back pain some of his patients faced before the treatment.

-- Reduces Fat: Those stubborn areas that always seem to hold onto fat?
+- Reduces fat: Those stubborn areas that always seem to hold onto fat?
 They’re no match for EmSculpt Neo’s radio frequency.
-Because the heat causes apoptosis in the fat cells, Ramirez notes that patients often see a 30% reduction of fat in the treated area.
-And it isn’t a temporary measure—once they go into apoptosis, the amount of fat cells in the impacted area are permanently reduced.
+Because the heat causes apoptosis in the fat cells, Ramirez notes that patients often see a 30 percent reduction of fat in the treated area.
+And it isn’t a temporary measure—once they go into apoptosis, the number of fat cells in the impacted area is permanently reduced.

-- Improved Muscle Tone: While you’ll notice a more toned appearance, the benefits of conditioning your muscles run more than just skin-deep with this treatment.
-According to Dr. Katz, our bodies lose between 2 and 5% of our muscle mass every 10 years as part of the natural aging process, with almost 30% being lost over the course of one’s lifetime.
+- Improves muscle tone: While you’ll notice a more toned appearance, the benefits of conditioning your muscles run more than just skin-deep with this treatment.
+According to Katz, our bodies lose between 2 and 5 percent of our muscle mass every 10 years as part of the natural aging process, with almost 30 percent being lost over the course of one’s lifetime.
 “Because EmSculpt Neo builds muscle and restores the volume you lost, there are anti-aging benefits in restoring the muscle mass that would be lost naturally,” he says.
 “During the pathology studies, we also noticed new muscle fibers being created in areas that were treated, which is beyond what you’d see in exercise alone.”

 How to Prepare for EmSculpt Neo